 - A grade 3 MCL injury often occurs with other injuries in the knee at the same time, such as an ACL sprain.

 - If you suspect a grade three sprain then seek medical advice immediately.
 You may require surgery or a long period of immobilisation.
 Rehabilitation will be similar to that of a grade 2 sprain.

 Valgus stress test for MCL sprain diagnosis

 The valgus stress test is a diagnostic test that is used in cases of suspected MCL injuries.
 The therapist takes hold of the leg, ensuring the knee is slightly bent (approx 30 degrees).
 They stabilize the thigh whilst applying outward pressure on the lower leg (tibia) and this stretches the medial ligament.

-Pain on the inside of the knee and or excessive movement (laxity) with an altered end feel in the ligament indicates a positive test.
+Pain on the inside of the knee and/or excessive movement (laxity) with an altered end feel in the ligament indicates a positive test.
+A positive test means you are likely to have injured your medial collateral knee ligament.
 The degree of damage can then be determined by how much movement/stability there is.